 And that is how I ultimately found the Aha! blog.
 The articles resonated with me in three ways: the pursuit of product management best practices, becoming a better leader, and discovering a great way to run a company.
 I started using the product and quickly realized how awesome it was.
 I also started to grow more interested in learning about the team that was building it.

 Aha! solved all of my pain points as a product manager — and I immediately knew it could help change the lives of many other product managers as well.

 The awesome power of the Aha! software was compelling, but the unique approach to serving customers and helping them to become better product managers was inspiring.
-It was mentorship in action and I wanted to be part of it.
-I quickly realized that a role on the Customer Success team was right up my alley — technology, product management, and helping people!
+It was mentorship in action, and I wanted to be part of it.
+I soon realized that a role on the Customer Success team was right up my alley — technology, product management, and helping people!

 The more people I talked to at Aha! during the interview process, the more I knew it was the right company and team for me.
 Not only could I start helping others immediately, but I could also continue to grow my skills in those three key areas: product management, leadership, and growing a business.

-I have always heard that to become a better player, you need to surround yourself with people who are better than you are.
-At Aha!
-I joined a team of rock stars.
+I have always heard that, to become a better player, you need to surround yourself with people who are better than you are.
+And I joined a team of rock stars at Aha!

 Since day one, I have worked with companies who are changing the world with their own products.
 Not only do I get to help them, but they help me — by inspiring me to keep growing my own product management chops.

 That is why I joined Aha! — and why you should too.